 Your organization may get better overall pricing for pre-purchasing licenses that will not be deployed during the initial rollout.
 On the other hand, it might make more financial sense to initially commit to a subset of the number of user licenses that will ultimately be needed — and purchase additional licenses in the future.

-There may be certain add-ons or complementary technologies that should be a part of your CRM deployment.
+There may be specific add-ons or complementary technologies that should be a part of your CRM deployment.
 Pricing and purchase timing needs to be determined for these as well.

-Other Benefits to a Structured CRM Selection Process
+Other Benefits of a Structured CRM Selection Process

 It’s worth noting that a formal process for choosing the right system provides a lot more benefits than just making a CRM vendor decision.